gao-lab/LingoDNABench/benchmark/datasets/README.md

 ```

 ### Variant effect prediction
-The files train/dev/test.vcfare VCF files for mutation sites.
-The files train/dev/test_data_0.txtand train/dev/test_data_1.txtcontain DNA sequences (both files contain sequences centered on the mutation site, totaling 512 bp. data_0contains the pre-mutation sequence, and data_1contains the post-mutation sequence).
-The file train/dev/test_label.txtcontains the corresponding labels.
+The files `train/dev/test.vcf` are VCF files for mutation sites.
+The files `train/dev/test_data_0.txt` and `train/dev/test_data_1.txt` contain DNA sequences (both files contain sequences centered on the mutation site, totaling 512 bp. `data_0` contains the pre-mutation sequence, and `data_1` contains the post-mutation sequence).
+The file `train/dev/test_label.txt` contains the corresponding labels.
 For zero-shot evaluation, the training, development, and test datasets can be merged directly.
 The distinction provided here enables potential attempts at adapter tuning.